 - Air.
-Emissions to air are derived from the combustion process and are different depending on the fuel used.
+Regarding emissions to air, these are derived from the combustion process and are different depending on the fuel used.
 If coal used as fuel, the main pollutants are fine particles, sulfur dioxide, nitrogen oxides and carbon dioxide. - Water is used in large quantities by LCPs, mainly in the cooling process, so the polluting effect of the discharge is the potential increase in temperature of the receiving medium.
 A large amount of wastewater, carrying large amounts of suspended matter, is generated by water leaking from coal stockpiles. - Waste.
 Coal power plants generate substantial amounts of waste, mainly slag and ash.

-88 Turkish Energy Industry Report 2010.
+&lt;sup>83 Turkish Energy Industry Report 2010.
 Republic of Turkey Prime Ministry, Investment Support and Promotion Agency of Turkey.
-With the co-operation of Deloitte.
+With the cooperation of Deloitte.